The Difference Between a Panniculectomy and a Tummy Tuck

 To qualify for medical insurance coverage for a panniculectomy or tummy tuck, you need to provide objective, documented chronic rashes.
 Documentation of rashes can include your personal or medical pictures and medical records from your trips for evaluation and treatment to your internist, dermatologist or plastic surgeon’s office.
 You should also provide documentation of medications including topical creams, antibiotics, and antifungal that you have tried over the years to correct these chronic skin infections.
 You will also need to document that the abdominal apron covers the pubic region.
 This can be achieved by taking pictures of the affected pannus.
 Also, most insurance companies require that your Body Mass Index (BMI) be less than 30.
 BMI is calculated based on your height and weight.

 If you are considering a panniculectomy or tummy tuck or just need free advice, please contact Dr. J. Timothy Katzen to schedule a FREE consultation.
-For your convenience, Dr. Katzen has offices in Beverly Hills, CA, Las Vegas, NV, and Dubai.
 Physical or virtual consultations can be arranged.
 Options include FaceTime, Zoom, Skye, or WhatsApp virtual consultations.
 Call Dr. Katzen TODAY for your FREE consultation to achieve the tummy of your dreams!!

 PANNICULECTOMY